garyblankenship/leanpub-laravel/manuscript/facades.md

 	Payment::process();

-<a name="mocking-facades"></a>
-## Mocking Facades
+## Mocking Facades {#mocking-facades}

 Unit testing is an important aspect of why facades work the way that they do.
 In fact, testability is the primary reason for facades to even exist.
-For more information, check out the [mocking facadestesting#mocking-facades) section of the documentation.
+For more information, check out the [mocking facades](#mocking-facades) section of the documentation.